|Distance||162 miles (261 km)|

 Arrival train station: Trains terminate at Manchester Piccadilly, the busiest of the five stations within the city.
 There is extensive public transport services across Manchester, including trams and buses.
 Passengers can buy a Plus Bus extension to their rail ticket for unlimited bus and tram travel around the city.
 Station facilities include free WiFi, photo booths and water fountains.

 When travellers head to Manchester largely depends on what they want to see and do.
 For example, anyone who wants to watch Manchester City or United playing the EPL will want to book their tickets between late August and early May.
 May is also time for the popular Manchester Jazz Festival, while mid-July sees the Manchester International Festival dominate the city's cultural life, with global music acts and theatre performances.
 Otherwise, summer is definitely the best time for pure sightseeing.
 Spring and fall tend to see plenty of rain in Greater Manchester (although attractions will be much less busy).
 However, between June and the end of August, the weather is usually bright, warm, and perfect for getting to know the city.
 This period is also the peak period for music festivals and community street events, such as June's Parklife Festival in Heaton Park or August's Manchester Pride.
 Winter breaks could work well too, with plenty of Christmas Markets, foodie events, and sales at malls like the Trafford Centre for visitors to enjoy.
 Just remember to dress warm and, carry a weather-resistant jacket.

-When departing from London, you have various train station options to start your route from including London Victoria, London Euston and London Kings Cross.
-When arriving in Manchester, you can end your route in train stations like Manchester Piccadilly, Manchester Victoria and Manchester Oxford Road.
+There are a few train stations in London to start your journey from including London Victoria, London Euston and London Kings Cross.
+In Manchester you have a few train station options to choose from for your arrival including Manchester Piccadilly, Manchester Victoria and Manchester Oxford Road.